 Our positions require volunteers to be 18.

-Many times people are very sad and distressed at having to surrender their wonderful animal; other times, we take in Boxers from bad living situations or get them as strays that no one ever claims.
+Other times, we take in Boxers from bad living situations or get them as strays that no one ever claims.

 Sometimes Boxers lose their homes simply because not enough thought was given to the level of commitment and training it takes to own a dog, especially a puppy or very young dog